vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 functions execute, in that you can make a rule return a failure or success code that propagates and affects the current function, or rule, or topic, or sentence, or input.
 So a failure or success down deep can, if desired, end all further script execution by sending the right code back up the calling sequence.
-When code returns the “noproblem” value, all callers will complete what they are doing, but if user output was created will likely not initiate any new rules.
+When code returns the "noproblem" value, all callers will complete what they are doing, but if user output was created will likely not initiate any new rules.